yoongi43/Anomaly-Detection/Machine_learning_for_anomaly_detection_and_condition_monitoring_tutorial/README.md

 PCA is one of the dimensionality reduction methods.

 For example, 2nd dataset has (984, 4) data, and we split it into training set (787, 4) and test set (197, 4).
-PCA model reduces dimension of training set into (787, 2) (4 to 2).
+PCA model reduces dimension of training set into (787, 2). (i.e. 4 to 2.)

 Here, we use Mahalanobis distance to measure the distance between a point and a distribution.